 Thank you for your kind review, Andrea!

-This tikka masala stew is one of my family's favorite meals!
+This tikka masala recipe is one of my family's favorite meals!
 It's so full of flavor and we make it often!

 I'm glad you enjoy this recipe, Tayler!
 Thank you for your kind review.